EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 <br>

 ## Power Platform Related Components
 Across each of the four apps mentioned there are cross-cutting features that enable utilizing the Power Platform to its full potential.
-The Power Platform products use a set of three shared services or core components.
+The Power Platform products use a set of three shared services or components.
 The core components include AI Builder, Dataverse, and Connectors.
 These components allow the Power Platform apps to be closely integrated.

 AI Builder is a solution that lets users add intelligence to created workflows and apps.
 These AI capabilities can predict outcomes and aid in improving business performance.